iclodq/Harabor_pathfinding/warthog/README.md

 graph partitioning library.

 Below we briefly describe the use of the "warthog" binary.
-For other programs refer to the inbuilt instructions that are printed on execution.
+For other programs refer to the inbuilt instructions that are printed on execution.\

----
-## Example: Solving grid-based pathfinding problems ##
+### Example: Solving grid-based pathfinding problems ###
----

 Once compiled, run bin/warthog for a list of command line parameters.
 A simple case is the following: